 In the interim, a good secured card will report to the credit bureaus each month.
 A full 35% of your credit score is based on your on-time payment history, so showing these reliable payments can make a big impact if you don’t have much credit history.

-- The Capital One® Secured Mastercard® offers a $200 credit line to start, with a deposit amount ranging from $49, $99, or $200, based on your creditworthiness
+- The Secured Mastercard® from Capital One offers a $200 credit line to start, with a deposit amount ranging from $49, $99, or $200, based on your creditworthiness

 - The Visa® Platinum Secured Credit Card from Digital Federal Credit Union if you’d rather go with a credit union